Kousttav/LF_Projects/README.md

-Arduino Module Base Project Ideas 💡
+# Arduino Module-Based Project Ideas 💡

-Line Follower or maze runner is a robot or a part of robotics.
-It follows lines Like Any kind of Black of Blue line in White Surface or vice-versa.
-My code and the Circuit diagram amy help you to build it.
-Thank you. components Required:
+This repository contains code and circuit diagrams for **Line Follower** and **Maze Runner** robots — classic entry-level projects in robotics.
+These bots are designed to follow a visible path on the ground, typically using contrast between black/blue lines and a white surface (or vice versa).

+Whether you're just starting out or refining your robotics skills, this project may help guide your learning.
+The code and wiring are beginner-friendly and ready to use!

+---

+## 📦 Components Required

-        1. rls08 8 array light sensors
+1. **RLS08** – 8-array light sensor
-        2. tb6612-fng motor driver
+2. **TB6612FNG** – Dual motor driver module
-        3. 600rpm n20 gear motor with brackets
+3. **N20 Gear Motor (600 RPM)** – With mounting brackets
-        4. Arduino nano
+4. **Arduino Nano**
-        5. Copper Board
+5. **Copper Board**
-        6. Wheels(n20)
-        7. 15*14 chasis
-        8. 12v battery lipo/li-ion(3800mah)
+6. **Wheels (compatible with N20 motors)**
+7. **Chassis** – 15 cm × 14 cm
+8. **12V Battery (Li-ion / Li-Po, 3800 mAh)**

+---

+Feel free to fork, modify, or contribute to this repository!